A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-For a general polytope, we show how to select $O_{\eps,d}(1)$ many of its vertices such that if we scale the convex hull of these selected vertices by a factor~$1+\eps$, with respect to some carefully chosen center, the scaled convex hull contains the original polytope.
+For a general polytope, we show how core sets~\cite{coreset-survey,Chan06} can be used to select~${O_{\eps,d}(1)}$ many of its vertices such that if we scale the convex hull of these selected vertices by the factor~${1+\eps}$, from some carefully chosen center, the scaled convex hull contains the original polytope.
+This result comes in handy, because we can scale~${T^\star}$ in the same way to obtain a tour of the vertices of~${P'}$ of length~${(1+\eps)\cdot|T^\star|}$.
 The proof utilizes properties of the maximum inscribed hyper-ellipsoid, due to John~\cite{John1948} (see also the refinement due to Ball~\cite{Ball1992} that we use in this paper).
-This result comes in handy, because we can scale $T^\star$ in the same way to obtain a tour of the vertices of $P'$ of length $(1+\eps)\cdot|T^\star|$.